JoshAtticus/Meowiffi-Releases/README.md

 # Meowiffi-Releases
-Releases of when Meowiffi is it's own server.
+Releases of when Meowiffi is its own server.